 During 2013, the Foundation entered into a trademark licensing agreement with Wear the Force, LLC, an entity owned by a family member of Ken Falke, Chairman of the Board.
 The agreement calls for 5% of net profits to be paid to the Foundation related to sales of promotional items with the Foundation's trademarked logo.
-The Foundation is not reporting any income related to this contract in 2013; however, the Foundation believes Wear the Force, LLC will fulfill its obligations under the agreement and remit 5% of net profits subsequent to year-end.
-The Foundation purchased \$59,221 worth of outreach and marketing clothing from Wear the Force, LLC during 2013.
+The Foundation did not report any income related to this contract in 2013; however, Wear the Force, LLC fulfilled its obligations under the agreement and remitted 5% of net profits in 2014.
+The Foundation received \$1,000 during 2014 related to this agreement.
+The Foundation purchased \$49,520 and \$59,221 worth of outreach and marketing clothing from Wear the Force, LLC during 2014 and 2013, respectively.